 Case Study of Cloud Computing, Cloud Computing Risks.
-Cloud Tools, Cloud Applications, Future Trends, Mobile cloud, Jungle Computing, Big Data -Features and applications
+Cloud Tools, Cloud Applications, Future Trends, Mobile cloud

-Sr.no.
-Name Author(s) Publisher

-1 Cloud Computing-A Practical Approach Anthony Teletubby J.Velte and TMH

-RobertE

-2 Cloud Computing -Web based Michael Miller Pearson Publishing
+RECOMMENDEDBOOKS Sr.no.
+Name Author(s) Publisher 1 Cloud Computing-A Practical Approach Anthony Teletubby J.Velte and RobertE ТМН 2 Cloud Computing -Web based Applications Michael Miller Pearson Publishing

-Applications

-Course Code CSE491

-Course Title Introduction to Operating Systems

-Type of Course PC

-LTP 3:0:0

-Credits 3

-Course Prerequisites Overview of Computer Architecture

-Course Objectives To learn the fundamentals of Operating Systems.
-To learn the mechanisms of OS to handle processes and threads and their communication To learn the mechanisms involved in memory management in contemporary OS To gain knowledge on distributed operating system concepts that include architecture, Mutual exclusion algorithms, deadlock detection algorithms and agreement protocols To know the components and management aspects of concurrency management Learning to implement simple OS mechanisms

-Course Outcome The learner will be able to-

-(CO) Create processes and threads.
+Course Code CSE491 Course Title Introduction to Operating Systems Type of Course OE LTP 3:0:0 Credits 3 Course Prerequisites Overview of Computer Architecture Course Objectives To learn the fundamentals of Operating Systems.
+To learn the mechanisms of OS to handle processes and threads and their communication To learn the mechanisms involved in memory management in contemporary OS To gain knowledge on distributed operating system concepts that include architecture, Mutual exclusion algorithms, deadlock detection algorithms and agreement protocols To know the components and management aspects of concurrency management Learning to implement simple OS mechanisms Course Outcome (CO) The learner will be able to- Create processes and threads.
 Develop algorithms for process scheduling for a given specification of CPU utilization, Throughput, Turnaround Time, Waiting Time, Response Time.
 For a given specification of memory organization develop the techniques for optimally allocating memory to processes by increasing memory utilization and improving the access time.
 Design and implement file management system.
 For a given I/O devices and OS (specify) develop the I/O management functions in OS as part of a uniform device abstractionbyperformingoperationsforsynchronizationbetweenCPUandI/O controllers.